jqus/trial-review/Q6/README.txt

    - **Resource Cost**: The slide spell can be configured to consume a specific resource (e.g., mana, stamina) when used.
    - **Diagonal Dash**: The script can be extended to allow diagonal dashes, providing more movement options for players.
 */

+// This script has variants that can be removed or conditioned, such as passing through familiars, creatures, and NPCs.
+// It also includes protection in safe zones to prevent traps in depots.